Naia Butler-Craig

-Naia Butler-Craig is a science communicator and an American aerospace engineer.
+Naia Butler-Craig (born September 2, 1997) is an American science communicator and aerospace engineer.

 Early life and education

+In 2017, Butler-Craig interned at NASA Glenn, working on research into CubeSats as a systems engineer intern.
+Through her research, she made conclusions around the possibility of increased power without overheating.
+On September 18, 2017, Butler-Craig attended a symposium sponsored by the College of Arts & Sciences at the Embry-Riddle Aeronautical University as a McNair scholar and presented her research from her time at NASA Glenn.

 As of 2022, she is a NASA Space Technology Graduate Research fellow in the High-Power Electric Propulsion Lab at the Georgia Institute of Technology.
 She joined Georgia Tech to pursue her doctoral research on electric propulsion after graduating from Embry–Riddle Aeronautical University and working in the Space and Science Technology Systems Branch at NASA Glenn Research Center.

 Advocacy

 While in high school, Butler-Craig participated in the Tech Sassy Girlz camp, and was highlighted in a later article about fundraising for the project.
 She is the founder of Black Girls in STEM—an initiative to promote Black girls and women to serve as role models for younger scientists—and serves as the Head of Chapters for the Society of Women in Space Exploration.